 One of the tourist activities in northern Spain is to see the attractions in San Sebastian or also known as Donostia (The name given to it by the Basques).
 This place is located in the Bay of Biscay, a few miles away from France.
 The area is known for its large beaches and resorts.
 However, there are also beautiful churches and other attractions in San Sebastian, including the International Film Festival.

 This region of San Sebastian is not only the capital but also the soul of the Basque community in Spain.
-The Basques have their own language and culture, which is different from Spain, but it is no less valuable than Spanish culture and language.
-Check out the many attractions here in San Sebastian.
+The Basques have their own language and culture, which is different from Spain, but it is no less valuable than the Spanish culture and language.
+Check out the beautiful sights in San Sebastian mentioned here.

 Catedral del Buen Pastor de San Sebastián